 Thus, make sure you don’t crop your product photos.
 Use good lighting and avoid using text overlays on top of products.

-In this post, we looked at everything you need to know about Pinterest SEO to grow your blog traffic in 2020.
+In this post, we looked at everything you need to know about Pinterest SEO to grow your blog traffic this year.

 You learned the basics of how the Pinterest search algorithm works and how you can optimize your boards and pins to have them distributed to your target audience in the search and Home Feed.